nsidc/qgreenland/doc/CONTRIBUTING.md

 for running tasks, as well as NGINX (port 80, 443) for hosting outputs.

-In order to download data behind Earthdata Login, you must `export` the following environment variables on the docker host:
+In order to download data behind Earthdata Login, you must `export` the following environment variables on the docker host before starting the stack:

 * `EARTHDATA_USERNAME`
 * `EARTHDATA_PASSWORD`